 “I’ve learned to believe in myself,” she said.

 She added, “There’s no way I’d be here without CCC.
 There’s no way.”

 For more stories like this one about Coconino Community College, the students, faculty and programs, the college’s community newsletter, the CCC Star, will be making its way to your mailboxes soon.

 We are very grateful to the dedicated CCC Alumni who have been participating in monthly meetings to help shape the vision for what the college can do to support former students and help to maintain ties with our friends in the community.

 Would you like to help with the alumni effort at CCC?
 If so, we would love to have your help.
 The Alumni Club is a small group of interested alumni and CCC staff who meet once a month to plan activities that benefit former CCC students as well as the college.
 The group meets at the Lone Tree Campus once a month on the last Friday morning from 8:30-9:30 a.m.

-The next meeting will be held on March 28, 2014.
+Have questions about events?
 Please contact Rachel Edelstein at (928) 226-4384 or email@example.com.Stay in touch.
 Sign up for the CCC Alumni & Friends monthly e-newsletter (Sign-up form).

 Thank you to all of you who are keeping in touch with the college by attending events and communicating with current faculty, staff and students.
 You are our best way to reach out to the community!